minjaslavkovic/Demo-engineers-assignement/README.md

 ### Part 1: Dataset Preparation and Enrichment
 1. **Initial Setup with Algolia**:
-   - Sign up to Algolia and create a new application.
-(Put the Dashboard URL here)
+   - Sign up to Algolia and create a new application. [sign up page](https://dashboard.algolia.com/users/sign_up)

 2. **Download the Provided Pokémon Dataset**:
-   - Begin with the basic dataset provided. (link the dataset here)
+   - Begin with the basic dataset provided.
+[Pokedex.json](pokedex/pokedex.json)
    - Upload the data to your Algolia Application, creating your first index.

 4. **Enrich the Dataset Using [PokéAPI](https://pokeapi.co/)**: